-In the last couple of posts we have been following the story of Barnabas from his introduction in Acts 4 as the ‘son of encouragment’ who demonstrated that true encouragement flows with generosity, to a couple of years later in Acts 9 where he is willing to take a risk and show true encouragement when he reaches out in friendship to Saul.
+In Acts 4 we are introduced to Barnabas the ‘son of encouragement’ who demonstrated that true encouragement flows with generosity.
+Then a couple of years later in Acts 9 we see that he is willing to take a risk to show encouragement when he reaches out in friendship to Saul.

 Now in Acts 11 we’ve moved on 4-5 years.
 The gospel has spread out from Jerusalem, due to the persecution of the church many believers have left the city.
 In the towns where they settled, they shared the gospel.
 Some men from Cyprus and Cyrene went to Antioch, at that time a Greek city, and they began to share their faith with the locals there – this was significant, because these people were Gentiles.
 A great number of people believed and turned to the Lord – and they were being blessed.
 The news of what was happening travels back to the church in Jerusalem – and the leaders there wanted to know more!

 Barnabas had a good reputation among the church in Jerusalem and when they needed to send someone to investigate, someone without prejudice, who would be able to view the situation impartially, they turn to him.
 He was willing to travel, and to put himself out to serve the leaders in this way.